-What Can a Handyman Do in Clark in Clark County, Ohio?
+What Can a Handyman Do Without a License in Clark in Clark County, Ohio?

 Ohio does not issue a general “handyman” or “general contractor” license for ordinary home-repair work, but it DOES require state licensure for specific construction trades (notably electrical, plumbing, HVAC/refrigeration, hydronics, and fire protection).
 In Clark County (Springfield area), you typically can do non-structural repair/maintenance without a state contractor license, but local building permits and specialty-trade contractor registrations can still apply depending on the job scope.